Table of Contents

 You could review the different requirements of each of the veteran programs.
 You could also work with a third-party provider to help you decide which veteran benefits you’re eligible to receive.
-Trajector is dedicated to helping veterans with disability access the benefits they deserve.
+There are specialized companies that are dedicated to helping veterans with disabilities access the benefits they deserve.
 We understand how difficult it can be to track down the assistance you need.

 You can also subscribe to different military resources and official websites, like the Department of Veterans Affairs or Military.com, to keep up with changes.
 These sites often have information on the latest rules and laws of programs and benefits that affect veterans.